-You may contact NOVA Impact to have a preliminary talk on the results to be disclosed.
+You may contact the NOVA Impact Office to have a preliminary talk on the results to be disclosed.
 If you are related to FCT NOVA you should start by contacting IRIS, and if you are related to ITQB you should contact the ITQB's Innovation Unit.

-The IP Policy applies to NOVA faculty, researchers, students, employees/staff and research fellows, and to research visitors or other individuals collaborating with NOVA, its Organic Units and associated Research Units, using significant NOVA resources.
+The IP Policy applies to NOVA faculty, researchers, students, employees/staff and research fellows.
+It is also applicable to research visitors or other individuals collaborating with NOVA, its Organic Units and associated Research Units, if they are using significant NOVA resources.